-All Hedera network communications are encrypted with TLS 1.2, all transactions are digitally signed, and the hashgraph is constructed using cryptographic hashes.
+All communications are encrypted with TLS 1.2, all events are digitally signed, and the hashgraph is constructed using cryptographic hashes.
 All the algorithms and key sizes were chosen to be compliant with the CNSA Suite security standard.
-This is the standard required for protecting U.S. government Top Secret information.
+This is the standard required for protecting US government Top Secret information.
 It specifies using AES-256, RSA 3072, SHA-384, and ECDSA and ECDH with p-384 and using ephemeral keys for perfect forward secrecy.